SDK Reference

 TL;DR

 The Node SDK is perfect for tracking server-side events like API calls, background jobs, webhooks, and more.
-It supports batching, retries, and is optimized for serverless environments.
+It supports batching and explicit flushes for serverless environments.

 tsx